 The educational framework that was once designed to meet the burgeoning demands of the industrial revolution was until recently the dominant approach to instruction in our schools.
 This approach stood sturdy in the face of the new learning theories that were mushrooming particularly in the field of cognitive science and neuroscience starting from the early 40s of last century.

-However, this status quo has been radically shaken with the first version of the web or what is called web1.0 or static web but the core was still the same : traditional methods of instruction in which the teacher is the sage on the stage and the only irrefutable source of knowledge.
+However, this status quo has been radically shaken with the first version of the web or what is called web1.0 or the static web but the core was still the same : traditional methods of instruction in which the teacher is the sage on the stage and the only irrefutable source of knowledge.
 Education was still unidirectional and students were passive consumers of content.
-At the turn of the 21st century the web witnessed the birth of what is called the "social/participatory web" or what Tim Oreilly dubbed "web 2.0".
-Subsequently, there appeared several web technologies that enabled users to participate actively in knowledge building.

-Tools like blogs. wikis, social bookmarking sites proliferated in such a rate that millions of blog posts are posted daily.
-These principles of active production, collaboration, sharing, publishing and social bookmarking were transferred to education and hence the nomenclature " Education 2.0".
+Tools like blogs. wikis, social bookmarking and organizational sites proliferated in such a rate that millions of blog posts are published on a daily basis.
+These principles of active production, collaboration, sharing, publishing and social bookmarking were transferred to education and hence the nomenclature ” Education 2.0″.

 According to Derek et al. education 3.0 “is characterized by rich, cross-institutional, cross-cultural educational opportunities within which the learners themselves play a key role as creators of knowledge artifacts that are shared, and where social networking and social benefits outside the immediate scope of activity play a strong role “.